 We make sure that our new mums and dads get the flexibility and care needed to feel good and rested when they come back to us after their leave.

-Countries like Ukraine, Russia, Belarus, USA, Spain and Venezuela and we are not stopping there.
+Countries like Ukraine, Russia, Belarus, USA, Spain, Ecuador, and Venezuela; and we are not stopping there.
 We make sure to give the right support to every person who is relocating or joining our team to work remotely.

 There’s no space for wage disparities in Monterail.
 Having our salary ranges public to our co-workers and also potential candidates, makes it a lot more fair and a lot more easier for everyone!